Introduction to GAUSS for Stata Users#

 • Select variables and change types.

-• Select observation by range or logic filtering.
+• Select observations by range or logic filtering.

 • Manage date formats and category labels.